Ollie-C/cakeday/README.md

 1. Address all bugs
 2. Currently the employee's name is truncated to a set length.
 I'd like this to be adjusted based on screen size
 3. Previously I tried using the goverment bank holiday API to retrieve bank holiday dates.
-It got a bit complicated and so I've shelved it for future development
+Logic is not super simple and the feature wasn't a priority so shelved it for future development
-4. Add delete functionality
-5. Dropdown box allowing you to change the year
+4. Dropdown box allowing you to change the year

 ### Notes